 Soup boils down to M'm!
 M'm!
 Money! at the world's #1 soup maker Campbell Soup.
 The company's most popular selections among its 90-variety soup portfolio in the US include chicken noodle, tomato, and cream of mushroom.
-Campbell also makes and markets meal kits, SpaghettiOs canned pasta, Pace picante sauce, V8 beverages, and Pepperidge Farm baked goods (including those popular tiny Goldfish crackers).
-New products for the soup company include Bolthouse Farms carrots and organic baby foods.
-Campbell's Australian division produces snack foods, such as the Aussie favorite Arnott's biscuits.
-The food manufacturer, which sells its products in more than 100 countries, boasts facilities throughout the world.
+Campbell also makes many other simple foods, snacks, and beverages, including SpaghettiOs canned pasta, Pace picante sauce, V8 beverages, Aussie favorite Arnott's biscuits, and Pepperidge Farm baked goods (including those popular tiny Goldfish crackers).
+Newer products for the soup company include Garden Fresh Gourmet salsas and dips, and Bolthouse Farms carrots and organic baby foods.
+All told, Campbell sells its products in 100-plus countries from facilities across the globe.

 The company principal brands, including Arnott's, Bolthouse Farms, Campbell's, Goldfish, Kjeldsens, Pace, Pepperidge Farm, Plum Organics, Prego, Swanson, and V8, are protected by trademark law in the major markets where they are used.
 In addition, some of the company's products are sold under brands that have been licensed from third parties.

 The company operates more than 25 manufacturing facilities in the US and abroad.
 The US is Campbell's largest market, accounting for 79% of its sales in FY2015.
 Australia accounted for 8% of sales, while other countries contributed the rest.
 Campbell has executive offices in Norwalk, Connecticut; Bakersfield and Emeryville, California; Toronto, Canada; Nørre Snede, Denmark; and North Strathfield, Australia.

 Sales and Marketing